 8.1.6 Multi-component products, live or unprocessed (such as vegetable boxes) may be sold or marketed as organic only if all the components are organic.

-8.1.7 Organic products shall not be labeled as GMO-free in the context of these standards.
-Any reference to genetic engineering on product labels shall be limited to the production and processing methods themselves having not used GMOs.

-8.1.8 The label for in-conversion products shall be clearly distinguishable from the label for organic products.
+8.1.7 The label for in-conversion products shall be clearly distinguishable from the label for organic products.
 Only single ingredient plant products may be labeled as “in-conversion”.

 9. SOCIAL JUSTICE